RenderKit/ospray/doc/api.md

 This decreases its reference count and if the count reaches `0` the object will automatically get deleted.
 Passing `NULL` is not an error.
+Note that every handle returned via the API needs to be released when the object is no longer needed, to avoid memory leaks.

 Sometimes applications may want to have more than one reference to an object, where it is desirable for the application to increment the